 China Personal Information Protection Law (PIPL) was into effect on 1 November 2021, which regulates the data related activities pertaining to personal data.
 It is the first law framework over personal data protection in mainland China to protect personal information rights and interests, regulate the processing of personal information, and promote the reasonable use of personal information.
 Other than PIPL, the data protection requirements can also be found in various regulations, including:

 -The Decision on Strengthening Online Information Protection, effective from 28 December 2012, is to protect online information security and safeguard the citizen’s personal information and privacy.

--Cybersecurity Law, effective from 1 June 2017, has established essential concepts of personal information protection.
+-Cyber Security Law (CSL), effective from 1 June 2017, has established essential concepts of personal information protection.

 -The Civil Law, effective from 28 May 2020, clarifies the boundary between privacy and personal information, and stipulates the requirements that personal information processors should comply with when processing personal information

 In addition to the PIPL and CSL, there are also some guidelines serving as best practices on data protection, including: